MileHacker Logo

 • Mobile Data: Reliable internet entry from local suppliers.
 Purchase an eSIM for seamless connectivity with Airalo.

-• Wi-Fi: Available in the majority of mid-range to luxury hotels, some coffee shops.
+• Wi-Fi: Available in the majority around the middle-range to luxury hotels, some coffee shops.
 Quality is not consistent.

 • Internet Cafes: Found in some areas for public access.